ooni/spec/backends/th-007-nwcth.md

 of keeping the test lists _always_ up to date, the test helper provides for this relatively common error case and includes code to handle it in the most graceful way.

+If the preliminary step complete successfully, the test helper will then discover all the URLs that matter.

 ### URLs discovery